Step 7: State-Operated Arbitration

 - If the decision is in your favor,the process is complete (unless the manufacturer appeals, see Step 8).

-- If the decision is in your favor but the manufacturer fails to comply within the 40-day period, contact the Governor's Office of Consumer Protection at 404-651-9397.
+- If the decision is in your favor but the manufacturer fails to comply within the 40-day period, contact the Georgia Department of Law's Consumer Protection Unit at 404-651-9397.

 - If the decision is not in your favor,you have a window of opportunity to appeal.
 First, you must reject the decision by certified mail (return receipt requested) within 30 days from the date you receive the decision; then you may proceed to Step 8.